 A delightful story in verse, a heart-warming message and exquisite pictures… Rats Bigger than Cats is a fun picture book for 2-7-year olds.

 Karadi Tales brings forth a beautifully illustrated and translated Chinese folktale to India.
-Daisy Dolls, written by Cao Wenxuan and illustrated by Zhao Lei tells the tale of Hua, a doll maker who lives in a charming little town in
+Daisy Dolls, written by Cao Wenxuan and illustrated by Zhao Lei tells the tale of Hua, a doll maker who lives in a charming little town in China.

 Get off that Camel is a delightful story about a child who loves her toy camel so much, that it converts into an obsession of sorts.
 But then, everything has to have closure someday.
 How does she ‘let go’?
-Or, does
+Or, does she?

 How can you tell children about the power of faith?
-The Truth about the Tooth, a picture book published by Karadi Tales gently nudges the little reader into a world where the power of faith reveals itself to those who
+The Truth about the Tooth, a picture book published by Karadi Tales gently nudges the little reader into a world where the power of faith reveals itself to those who believe!

 Here is a picture book that just won’t let you sit still.
 Get into the groove with Something’s Moving!